wlonk/arcadia/rules/index.md

 > You know that the lover, the lunatic, and the poet are "of imagination all
 > compact." ---Lord Byron, March 25 1816.

+There is one game master (GM), and everyone else plays main characters.
+The main characters are all people in Regency England (that is, 1811-1820, when King George III had gone quite mad, and his son, the future George IV, was made Prince Regent).
+The characters will range from vagabonds and servants to wealthy gentlemen.
+They all have, somewhere in them, a propensity for magic that will draw the fairy to them.
+It may be hostile or it may be friendly, but it's never trustworthy.

 Characters have a social role (which gives them role tokens) and two desires (which give them passion tokens).